 Ingredients for herbed shrimp orzo salad

 - Orzo pasta – This is the base of our pasta salad!
 I love using orzo because it’s easy to cook and really bulks up this salad.

 - Shrimp – Try finding a shrimp that has been deveined, cleaned, and has the tail removed for the quickest prep and cooking.

 - Cucumber – I like using English or Persian cucumbers for this dish.
 They have fewer large seeds.

-- Red onion – Just touch for that fresh crisp red onion flavor.
-Soak the cut red onions in ice water before adding to cut down on strong onion flavor.
+- Red onion – Just a touch for that fresh, crisp red onion flavor.
+Soak the cut red onions in ice water before adding them to cut down on the strong onion flavor.

 - Feta cheese – I like to use a full-fat block of feta cheese I can dice or crumble.
 That way I can control how big I like my chunks.

-- Fresh herbs – I used a TON of fresh herbs!
-Flat-leaf parsley, dill, and mint all come together to bring a HUGE flavor to this salad.
-This salad could work with the addition of basil and oregano as well!
+- Fresh herbs – I used a ton of fresh herbs!
+Flat-leaf parsley, dill, and mint all add HUGE flavor to this salad.
+Basil and oregano could also work!

-- Olive oil – This helps not only cook the shrimp but also adds to sauce that coats the whole pasta salad!
+- Olive oil – This helps cook the shrimp and adds to the sauce that coats the whole pasta salad!

 - Lemon – Brings fresh light flavor to the salad that compliments the shrimp and veggies.